Ferohmd/MS1-Project/docs/TESTING.md

      Click on the Booking link to take you to the Booking page Click the Contact link to take you to the contact page at the bottom of the page, the footer.By clicking the contact link, and then being taken to the footer of the page with the contact details, and on clicking the email address, the user's email bar will open up where you can send a direct email to the restaurant and by clicking on the phone number, it will take you to the phone page to call on the web browsers.

-  - As an user I want to click on social media links and it should open in a new tab.
+  - As a user I want to click on social media links and it should open in a new tab.
      - Testing: By scrolling down to the footer or clicking the Contact link at the top right corner of the page, you can access the various social media links which will open in a new tab.

 ### Menu Page
-  - As an user I want to browse the menu URL. ex: https://ferohmd.github.io/MS1-Project/menu.html
+  - As a user I want to browse the menu URL. ex: https://ferohmd.github.io/MS1-Project/menu.html
    - Testing: By following the URL above directly or if on the home page, by clicking the menu page it will take you to the menu.
 By clicking on the 'Click here for more' on discover our menu, it will take you to the main menu at the bottom of the page.

   - As a user I want to navigate to different pages by clicking the navigation links provided in the header.